NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 # App Management: Application Data Import/Export Implementation Guide

-This document describes the experimental **App Management -> Export/Import Data** feature in implementation-neutral terms.
-It is intended to be sufficient for rebuilding the feature in another frontend or backend language without depending on the current ExtJS implementation.
+This document describes the experimental **App Management -> Export/Import Data** feature in implementation-neutral terms, and maps it to the current implementations: the API, the legacy ExtJS client, and the Vue clientV2 feature at `clientV2/src/features/AppManagement/Appdata/`.

 The feature exports most application-owned database data as a streaming JSON Lines (JSONL) document, optionally compressed with GZip, and can import such a document to replace the destination instance's application data.
 It is an administrative migration/restore mechanism, not a general-purpose interchange format and not a substitute for a database backup.